Some-Birb7190/lp_printer_cli/README.md

 <h2>Some final words</h2>
 <p>I am a student, my programming skills are obviously not going to be perfect and the code I have written...isn't great and is mostly copy pasted from other sources but hey, it works for me and I thought that I'd share it with the world and see if it helps anyone else.<br>
-That being said, I do permit anyone to use this code for inspiration or to help them with whatever they need, if it works then who am I to complain; I couldn't find anything like this when I needed it, so I solved the problem myself and in the process hopefully saving some time for others.</p>
+That being said, I do permit anyone (within terms of the MIT license) to use this code for inspiration or to help them with whatever they need, if it works then who am I to complain; I couldn't find anything like this when I needed it, so I solved the problem myself and in the process hopefully saving some time for others.</p>